BESTenergytrade/simply/README.rst

                     |-- your production timeseries
                 |-- loads_dir.csv
             |-- actors_config.json
-            |-- config.txt
+            |-- config.cfg
             |-- network_config.json

 **Scenario inputs**

 The input timeseries data can be in either csv or json format.
 Below shows the generic format of the input timeseries.
-The `Time` column contains entries for each interval in the format `YYYY-MM-DD hh:mm:ss`, where the interval time is specified in `config.txt`.
-The number of entries must be equal to the number of timesteps (also specified in `config.txt`).
+The `Time` column contains entries for each interval in the format `YYYY-MM-DD hh:mm:ss`, where the interval time is specified in `config.cfg`.
+The number of entries must be equal to the number of timesteps (also specified in `config.cfg`).
 The second column contains the values for each interval for either load, production or pricing, and `col_name` will change based on which data is represented.

 ::